Asana/python-asana/docs/TeamsApi.md

 body = {"data": {"param1": "value1", "param2": "value2",}} # dict | The user to add to the team.
 team_gid = "159874" # str | Globally unique identifier for the team.
 opts = {
-    'opt_fields': "is_admin,is_guest,is_limited_access,team,team.name,user,user.name" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "is_admin,is_guest,is_limited_access,team,team.name,user,user.name", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: